 There are few terms that you need to familiarize yourself with if you want to work on your inventory management.

 Sitting inventory – This is the amount of your in-house merchandise and commodities.
 It can be referred to as dollars or physical amounts.
-Consistent tracking and using one unit of measure is the key to manage your sitting inventory.
+Consistent tracking and using one unit of measure is the key to manage this.

 Usage – This is what you get when you divide your sitting inventory by your chosen depletion time.
 It tells you how long you can utilize the merchandise that you have in-house.

 Formula: Sitting inventory / Average depletion = Usage

 Variance – It is the amount corresponding to the difference between your merchandise cost and its usage cost.
 It is the value that’s unaccounted for.
 For instance, if the records says that you’re down $300 worth of salmon, but your POS system shows that you only made $250 worth of salmon sale that day, then you have a cost of variance that amounted to $50.

 Common Inventory Management Mistakes to Avoid

 Time for you to do a check on your restaurant and see if your restaurant staff are practising any of these common mistakes that negatively impact your restaurant.

 - Instinctual inventory management.
 Always rely on facts and data if you’re making purchases or any important business decision.
 Instinct may help you at some point in your life, but don’t rely on it if it’s purely.